aws-samples/sample-spot-interruption-insights/README.md

 - **Optimize Visualizations:** Design saved visualizations to avoid expensive queries (like wide time ranges and large aggregations).

 - **Index Lifecycle Management (ILM) :** Configure ILM policies in OpenSearch to delete or archive older interruption data.

-### Extensibility and Alternative Analytics Tools

-While this solution uses Amazon OpenSearch Service for storing and visualizing Spot Interruption data, the architecture is flexible and can be extended to support other analytics and observability platforms.
-You can modify the Lambda function to forward data to tools such as Amazon QuickSight, Amazon Timestream, Amazon Redshift, or external services like Datadog, Splunk, or Elastic Cloud, depending on your analytics and compliance needs.
-This enables teams to leverage their preferred tooling for building visualizations, setting alerts, or integrating with existing dashboards.

 ## Conclusion
 Spot Interruption Insights empowers teams with the visibility and agility needed to operate confidently with EC2 Spot Instances.
 By combining a serverless, event-driven architecture with secure, scalable analytics, this solution enables organizations to proactively monitor interruption events, identify trends, and optimize workload strategies for resilience and cost-efficiency.
 With real-time data at their fingertips, teams can make smarter infrastructure decisions and maximize the benefits of Spot capacity while minimizing disruption risks.